Cyclenerd/scp-tools-gitlab/README.md

-# SAP Cloud Platform Tools optimized for GitLab Runner
+# SAP Cloud Platform (SAP BTP) Tools optimized for GitLab Runner

-> One image to rule them all
+> 💿 One image to rule them all

 This Docker Image is heavily used within the [Otto Group](https://www.ottogroup.com/).
 More details in the SAP Blog post: <https://blogs.sap.com/2019/11/08/otto-group-its-journey-to-sap-cloud-platform/>